twknab/mean_hike/readme.md

 + Post-Trip is able to be completed for dates in the future.

-+ Edit Hike form does not alert user if "nothing has changed".
++ Edit Hike, Edit Pre-Trip form does not alert user if "nothing has changed".
 If non-changed form is submitted, it says, "Hike successfully updated!".
 This is inaccurate.
 Can you better guide your users and do a check?
 How do you want to approach this?
 (Query for the hike and then compare it against formData?)

 + Add Location URL regex validation to make sure an actual URL is used (https:// and http:// validation)